There may come a time when the next blouse or pair of gym shorts you buy are made of banana peels, rotten tomatoes, coffee grounds or mouldy bread.

 “We are in a space involving intensive research and development, and that requires a lot of investment, so we are really grateful for this support,” Ghotra says.

 A chief problem in today’s fashion industry, she explains, is that most textiles are blended with the synthetic and non-renewable fiber polyester, rendering them unrecyclable.
-An alternative that has emerged in recent years is polylactic acid (PLA), a decomposable bioplastic that is being used for food packaging, medical implants and 3D printing.
+Steering away from the use of fossil fuels, decomposable bioplastics have emerged in recent years, which are being used for food packaging, medical implants and 3D printing.

-PLA is typically made from cornstock, but Ghotra doesn’t want to create competition for a crop already used for feedstock, human consumption and alternative fuel.
-Plus, she notes, there’s no need to plant more corn when there is an existing supply of unused post-industrial food waste— from growers, producers and retailers—containing the same biological building blocks for producing PLA.
+Decomposable bioplastics are typically made from cornstock, but Ghotra doesn’t want to create competition for a crop already used for feedstock, human consumption and alternative fuel.
+Plus, she notes, there’s no need to plant more corn when there is an existing supply of unused post-industrial food waste— from growers, producers and retailers—containing the same biological building blocks for producing their bioplastics.

 ALT TEX is one of three ICUBE-affiliated companies—out of a total of 14 winners connected to U of T’s ecosystem of 11 business accelerators—receiving grants from the Lo Family Social Venture Fund.
 The fund champions U of T students or recent graduates with ideas for promising social enterprises that could have a global impact.
 Another winner is Yi Ru, a graduate student in mechanical and industrial engineering whose app is trying to combat loneliness by helping people eat together.
 Billed as the LinkedIn for food, it allows solo diners to connect with each other to enjoy a meal at an eatery, and take advantage of specials from its restaurant partners.